junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### Act 1

-Dean automatically looks back at the cherubs.
+Dean automatically looks back at the cherubs, following the order.
 "I'm not blinking."
 He says, answering to the skinny guy.

 The cherub statues haven't moved an inch since they start staring at them.